 Application

-The 2023 Pre-Orientation Programs application form is now open.
-Students can access the application by clicking the button below.
-Applications will close on June 11, 2023, at 11:59pm Eastern Time.
+The 2024 Pre-Orientation Programs application will open on Monday, May 6, 2024.
+Students will be able to access the application by clicking the button below.
+Applications will close on Sunday, June 9, 2024, at 11:59pm Eastern Standard Time.
 Applications submitted after this time will not be considered.

 Hosted by the McDonough School of Business, BUILD is a Pre-Orientation program that offers intensive academic and leadership development opportunities for incoming first-year and transfer business students in the McDonough School of Business.
 BUILD’s mission is to integrate students from all backgrounds into the undergraduate business community before classes formally begin and provide them with a foundation for success in their first year at Georgetown.
 Minority students and those who identify as first-generation college students are highly encouraged to apply.